-OQ Inspection Reports conducted in CY2021 for operators that were randomly selected were reviewed.
-Intervals for inspections were met for the randomly selected operators and proper forms were used.
+OQ Inspection Reports conducted in CY2022 for operators that were randomly selected were reviewed.
+No issues with Protocol 9 requirements.

-4 Is state verifying operator's integrity management Programs (IMP and DIMP)?
+Is state verifying operator's integrity management Programs (IMP and DIMP)?
 This should include a review of plans, along with monitoring progress.
 In addition, the review should take in to account program review and updates of operator's plan(s).
 49 CFR 192 Subparts O and P